- The chance to develop and conduct a substantial independent research project over the entire duration of the course

 The course will provide you with an in-depth knowledge of your chosen topic.
 In addition, it also places an emphasis on providing you with transferrable skills in areas such as project management, data analysis and communication that will help you develop a future career in further research, non-academic or commercial sectors.
 You can find out more on the course's Twitter and Instagram pages.

 The majority of this course involves students undertaking an independent research project.
 This can be in any topic in the fields of ecology, evolution or behaviour and will be supported by a dedicated research-active supervisor who is an expert in the particular field of research.
 With the support and guidance of this supervisor, students spend the full duration of the course conducting this research project.
 This includes developing hypotheses and predictions, collecting data, analysing these data and presenting these data in a final written report.
+This final report includes a paper suitable for submission to a peer-reviewed scientific journal and a press release to promote your project's findings.

 Students should get in touch with a potential supervisor when they are developing an application to discuss potential research project topics.
 Supervisors can be any academic member of staff in the Department of Life Sciences including researchers from the Centre for Research in Ecology, Evolution and Behaviour and the Centre for Research in Evolutionary, Social and Interdisciplinary Anthropology.
 Details of potential supervisors and research projects can be found here.